Loading...

 Matthew Dicky, David Cox, Joseph Fielder and William Bourn were ordered to appraise the personal estate and slaves of George Reeves, Sr., deceased, and make report thereof, Grayson County Court Orders, August 1811.
 An inventory and appraisement of the personal effects of George Reeves Sr. was returned to court in Grayson County, November 15, 1811.
 Listed in the inventory were Jane Reeves, widow of George Reeves, Sr., William Reeves, Jesse Reeves, one of the appraisers or administrators.
 The inventory and appraisement was returned to the Court and ordered to be recorded February 1812 in Grayson County.

-Jane Burton Reeves appears to have survived George Reeves for approximately 5 years although it is possible that the Jane Reeves listed on the Grayson County tax records through 1816 refer to the widow of George Reeves, Jr. Several websites list a date of death of 5 May 1811 for Jane, the wife of George Reeves, Sr., but provide no source.
+Jane Burton Reeves appears to have survived George Reeves for approximately 5 years 2 years based upon a court order filed in the Wythe County, Virginia chancery case regarding George Reeves, Sr.'s estate.
+Although it was initially believed that the Jane Reeves listed on the Grayson County tax records through 1816 referred to the widow of George Reeves, Sr. this document establishes that Jane Reeves, widow of George Reeves, Sr. was deceased prior to 1 Apr 1813 when the property assigned as her dower was sold following her death.
+Several websites list a date of death of 5 May 1811 for Jane, the wife of George Reeves, Sr., but provide no source.
 A Jane Reeves is listed on the Grayson County Tax Lists along with her George Reeves, Sr.'s youngest son John through 1816, after which she disappears.
 The widow of George Reeves, Jr. married David Edwards in Ashe County in 1818 which could account for her absence as well.

 Research Notes